hungovercoders-blog/datagriff/docs/_posts/2023-01-02-docker-environment-variables/2023-01-02-docker-environment-variables.md

 ---
 title: "Docker Environment Variables and Secret Beers in Azure Key Vault"
 date: 2023-01-02
 author: dataGriff
+description: This is how you can use environment variables in a docker application and reference key vault for these in a deployed application in Azure
+image:
+  path: /assets/2023-01-02-docker-environment-variables/link.png
+tags: docker azure
 ---

 I have been looking at storing beers in a database and to do that I needed to understand how environment variables work.
 My alcohol-addled mind needed to hello world this before I got state involved as well.
 Below is a simple demonstration of how you deal with environment variables in a docker fast api setup and then how you can reference these in a deployed app with key vault in Azure.